madisongarccia/Blog/_posts/2024-12-18-food-afford.md

 ## Problem Statement

-Food affordability in the Unites States has reached an all-time low in recent years, and is a struggle that many individuals and families are no stranger to.
-This is a critical issue for single mothers especially, as it impacts their household's stability, health, and overall quality of life.
-In California, the average cost of living remains just barely achievable for many, and women-headed households face unique economic challenges because of it.
-An analysis of the food affordability for single-mother families in California can serve as a starting point for economic understanding, and opportunities for political intervention.
+Let’s talk about food affordability—a challenge that’s hitting home for many families across the United States.
+The struggle is especially real for single mothers, who often juggle the dual responsibilities of breadwinning and caregiving.
+For single moms in California, this issue is even more pressing, as the state’s sky-high cost of living leaves little wiggle room for essentials like groceries.

-This post aims to understand if food affordability for single mothers in California can be accurately explained and predicted by socioeconomic and demographic factors.
-By looking at data that includes information on food costs, annual income, regional demographics and economic indicators, this analysis seeks to accomplish the following:
+In this post, we’re diving into the numbers to see if we can predict food affordability for single mothers in California using socioeconomic and demographic factors.
+Here’s what we aim to uncover:

-1. Understand the relationship between income, location, ethnic group and food affordability.
+1. How income, location, and ethnicity tie into food affordability.

-2. Develop predictive machine learning models on food affordability to income ratios.
+2. The potential of machine learning models to predict food costs.

-3. Address how these insights can influence policy changes and improve economic outcomes in the future.
+3. How these insights could spark changes in policy to create a more equitable future.

 # Exploratory Data Analysis

-To fully understand the important factors that may influence affordability, we must first look at the raw data.
-This section gives an overview of the key variables by identifying relevant distributions and variations within the data.
-These summary statistics act as a foundation for deciding what the potential predictors of affordability could be.
+To make sense of the challenge, we start with the raw data.
+Think of this as our foundation—it’s where we look for patterns, trends, and surprises.

-The dataset includes the following features:
+Here’s what we’re working with:

 - `affordability_ratio` (numeric - target variable) Ratio of food cost to household income
 - `median_income` (numeric) Median household income